 A visa is needed for most passport holders to enter Laos.

-If you are backpacking across South East Asia you will probably visit Cambodia, Thailand, Vietnam or even Myanmar afterwards.
+If you are backpacking across South East Asia you will probably visit Cambodia and Thailand too.
 Check below for some super useful articles to help plan your trip:

 Like this post?
 Pin it!